+The diagnosis of reactive arthritis is made on clinical grounds, based on disease manifestations.
 Urethritis usually is the first manifestation and occurs in both postveneral and postenteric forms of the disease.
-Mild dysuria and a purulent discharge are the most typical symptoms in men, but occasionally, prostatitis and/or epididymitis are present.
-Women may have dysuria, vaginal discharge and purulent cervicitis and/or vaginitis.
+Mild dysuria and a purulent discharge are the most typical symptoms in men, but occasionally prostatitis and/or epididymitis are present.
+Women may have dysuria, vaginal discharge, and purulent cervicitis and/or vaginitis.
 Symptoms may include fever, chills, increased need to urinate, and a burning sensation when urinating.

 Conjunctivitis, when present, usually accompanies urethritis or develops within several days.
 Some patients develop subtle crusting of the eyelids in the morning, while others develop obvious conjunctival redness, and a burning sensation with exudation.
 Acute anterior uveitis (iritis) can occur and is associated with severe ocular erythema, pain and photophobia.

 Articular manifestations typically appear last, often after symptoms of urethral and ocular inflammation have subsided.
-In cases following gastroenteritis, the bowel symptoms usually have resolved one to three weeks earlier.
+In cases following gastroenteritis, the bowel symptoms usually have resolved 1-3 weeks earlier.

-Articular manifestations characteristically are additive, asymmetric and oligoarticular, affecting an average number of four joints.
-Joints typically are swollen, warm, tender and painful.
+Articular manifestations are characteristically additive, asymmetric and oligoarticular, affecting an average number of four joints.
+The affected joints are typically swollen, warm, tender, and painful.
 The arthritis associated with reactive arthritis typically affects the knees, ankles, and feet.
 Also, inflammation occurs at bony sites where tendons, ligaments or fascia have their attachments or insertions (enthuses).

-Low back pain and buttock pain are common in reactive arthritis, occurring in approximately 50% of cases.
-Low back symptoms are probably caused by sacroiliac or other spinal-joint involvement.
+Low back pain and buttock pain are common, occurring in approximately 50% of cases.
+Lower back symptoms are probably caused by sacroiliac or other spinal-joint involvement.
 However, sacroiliitis develops in only 20% of patients.

-Reactive arthritis runs a self-limited course of three to 12 months in the majority of patients.
+Reactive arthritis runs a self-limited course of 3-12 months in the majority of patients.
 Relapses may occur in up to 15% of cases.
 Approximately 15% of patients continue to have chronic, often destructive and disabling arthritis or enthesitis.

 Education is a key element in the care of a person with reactive arthritis.
-If the reactive arthritis has been preceded by a sexually transmitted disease, safer sex practices should be employed.
+If the condition has been preceded by a sexually transmitted disease, safer sex practices should be employed.